espocrm/documentation/docs/development/calculated-fields.md

 }
 ```

 `SUB:(field1, field2)` is a [complex expression](../user-guide/complex-expressions.md).
-In this example the expression substracts one field from another.
+In this example the expression subtracts one field from another.

 Clear cache.